Appearance

 The CES Letter opens its entire case against the Church with the Book of Mormon.
 That's not an accident.

 It leads with two epigraph quotes — President Benson calling the Book of Mormon "the keystone of our testimony" and Elder Holland calling it "a sudden death proposition."[1]
 The framing is deliberate: attack the keystone first, and the reader approaches every subsequent topic — Book of Abraham, polygamy, temples — assuming the foundation has already cracked.
-Every later section borrows its weight from this one.

 The CES Letter is right about one thing.
 The Book of Mormon is the decisive question.
-If it's what Joseph Smith said it is, then every secondary concern in the CES Letter must be weighed against a keystone that held.
-If the Book of Mormon survives the CES Letter's best efforts — and it does — the rest of the letter is fighting uphill.
+If it survives the CES Letter's best efforts — and it does — then every secondary concern must be weighed against a keystone that held.

 So does the Book of Mormon survive scrutiny, or doesn't it?